-The Taliban's victory will test India, and peace in South Asia
+Afghanistan: The Taliban's victory will test India, and peace in South Asia

 "Pakistan would want to get the Taliban to accept the border and this will be a top priority," he said.

-It's also true that the Taliban's rule in Afghanistan gives Pakistan strategic depth against India.
-Pakistan has gotten what it always wanted, said Michael Kugelman, deputy director of the Wilson Center think-tank in Washington - a government in Afghanistan that it can easily influence.
+But it's also true that the Taliban's rule in Afghanistan gives Pakistan strategic depth against India.
+Islamabad has gotten what it always wanted, said Michael Kugelman, deputy director of the Wilson Center think-tank in Washington - a government in Afghanistan that it can easily influence.

 "Pakistani officials may show this off as India's loss, but then there are bigger strategic goals for Pakistan," Mr Kugelman said.
 "It really sees itself as the biggest regional winner at the moment."

-Experts say Pakistan was not happy with the growing ties between the US and India, or former Afghan president Ashraf Ghani's lukewarm ties with Islamabad.
-Its struggling economy also made Islamabad feel vulnerable.
+Experts say Pakistan was not happy with the growing ties between the US and India, or former Afghan president Ashraf Ghani's lukewarm relations with Islamabad.
+The country's struggling economy also made it feel vulnerable.

-And Islamabad has reasons to believe that it's the winner because its "all-weather" friendship with China will be useful in Afghanistan.
+Now Islamabad has reasons to believe that it's the winner because its "all-weather" friendship with China will be useful in Afghanistan.
 Moreover, Beijing is not shy of showing its might anymore.
-"China can and will play the game now according to its own rules," Mr Kugelman said.
+"China can and will play the game now according to its own rules," Mr Misra said.

-China has economic interests in Afghanistan, which can help fulfil China's ever-growing need for minerals, but more importantly it can pressure the Taliban to ban the East Turkestan Islamic Movement (ETIM), which it blames for unrest in its Muslim-dominated Xinjian province, to operate on Afghan soil.
+China also has economic interests in Afghanistan, which can help fulfil its ever-growing need for minerals, but more importantly it can pressure the Taliban to ban the East Turkestan Islamic Movement (ETIM), which it blames for unrest in its Muslim-dominated Xinjian province, to operate on Afghan soil.

+Mr Mukhopadhaya said China and Pakistan "would ride piggyback on each other in Afghanistan".
+But he added that Beijing should be cautious and not fall into any trap like other world powers in the past.

 Russia and Iran also seem to be on the same trajectory - neither has evacuated its embassy, and both nations' diplomats are still working in Kabul.